hashicorp/terraform-cdk/website/docs/cdktf/concepts/variables-and-outputs.html.md

 ### Define Local Values

-This TypeScript example uses `TerraformLocal` to create a local value.
+The TypeScript example below uses `TerraformLocal` to create a local value.

 ```typescript
 const commonTags = new TerraformLocal(this, "common_tags", {